 The MT900 2P is a durable dome shape with two doors, two vestibules, and a full taped fly.
 It’s not as light as the Big Agnes or as fortress-like as the MSR, but it’s roughly $300 cheaper than either and arguably more durable than the Cloud Up.
 For riders who want a real all-weather lightweight tent for riders without the $500 price tag, this is the underrated answer.

 The pole structure is freestanding, so you don’t have to fight rocky ground like you do with the Cloud Up.
-The fabric is heavier and feels less precious — you can pitch it on a gravel patch without worrying about every sharp edge.
-The fly’s water column rating is 2000 mm, which is below the Cloud Up’s 3000 mm number but real-world performance in three rainstorms was fine.
+The fabric is heavier and feels less precious.
+You can pitch it on a gravel patch without worrying about every sharp edge.
+The fly’s water column rating is 2000 mm, which is below the Cloud Up’s 3000 mm number but long-term performance in three rainstorms was fine.

 The catch: pack size is 39 × 12 cm, which sounds small until you realize it’s stuffed into a stiff cylinder rather than a compressible sack.
 It doesn’t squish to fit weird-shaped luggage.
 If your tail bag is rectangular, fine.
 If it’s curved, this tent is harder to pack than its weight suggests.